 Plan B – you don’t need it in your project plan!

 All projects normally go as planned.
-The work scope doesn’t change, the timings and deadlines stay the same, the boss never goes on holiday, your team works 24/7 and you can always get hold of every team member.
+The work scope doesn’t change (forget about project scope creep), the timings and deadlines stay the same, the boss never goes on holiday, your team works 24/7 and you can always get hold of every team member.
 The results of work always get accepted by the client from the very first time, servers work flawlessly, QA testing doesn’t find any critical errors or issues.
 The way the clients see the project remains just the same till the very release date as when you started it.
 Don’t waste your time and effort on calculation and foreseeing all the things that are unlikely to go wrong.
 Things never go wrong!

 Don’t think about the people who you work with

 The specialists who work on project planning and projects themselves are just small parts of the whole money making a machine.
 Who cares that they can feel tired, have troubles with understanding client’s tasks and each other or have some things or problems to deal with outside of work?
 You pay for their time, so it’s “give and take” relationship.

 People normally have a great memory.
 Any participant of a meeting can easily recollect the agenda, underline all the agreements made at a meeting and in any given time span can name the participants and their responsibilities.
 That is why writing the records of the meetings and align project planning online is a waste of time.

 Always agree with everything that the client and team say

 Having your own opinion is a dangerous thing in task management and planning.
 Especially if you are the manager of the project.
 The client always knows better what they need and the team always knows how to make what the client needs.
 All this is crystal clear and the communication process is smooth as all of the participants are grown up clever people.
 You should try to avoid conflicts at any cost and the best tactics to avoid it is just to watch.
 The maximum that you can do is to pass the information from one person to another without any distortions, letting everyone know that it is not your opinion.